safety-research/lie-detector/README.md

 ## What is this?

-The **On-Policy Lie Detection Framework** provides pipelines to elicit deceptive behavior in AI systems, with:
+This is a framework designed to automatically elicit deceptive behavior in AI systems, with:

 - **🧪 Diverse evaluation pipelines** eliciting lies ranging from sycophancy to capability sandbagging
 - **🎮 Game scenarios** that naturally elicit deception through adversarial pressure